InputBlackBoxOutput/Rock-Paper-Scissors/README.md

 |5|https://www.kaggle.com/anirudhabhagwat/rock-paper-scissors-images|

 2. Images having more than 98% percent similarity were removed
-3. Hand pose detection was performed on all the images and the landmarks were stored in CSV files
+3. Hand landmarks were obtained using the MediaPipe's hands solution and then stored in seperate CSV files as per source

 ```text
 > Class distribution